rexresearch

 moringa leaf extracting solution and the sweet wormwood herb

-chitosan oligosaccharide does not settle in the low-concentration
+ethanol, the chitosan oligosaccharide does not settle in the

-like are achieved without adding antibiotics or other
+viruses and the like are achieved without adding antibiotics or

 moisturizing effects.
 Therefore, by means of the skin-protecting